ALSTONEFIELD INDOOR BOWLING CLUB

-September – Christmas and Christmas – Easter: £20 per ‘term’.
+September – Christmas and Christmas – Easter: £20 per ‘season’.

 After Easter – August: No subscription, but those who come divide the cost of hiring the hall between them.